Our Inclusion Lead & SENCO is Ms Brazier

 Within this section of the website, practical information can be found to aid parents in supporting children with an additional need, both in school and out.
 This includes links to useful websites, resources and local events taking place within the community.

-If you have any concerns about your child’s learning please contact Mrs Dyos who will arrange a meeting with our SENCO Ms Brazier.
+If you have any concerns about your child’s learning please contact Mrs Baldwin who will arrange a meeting with our SENCO.

 The Personalised Learning Pathway for pupils at Chertsey High School